apacheignite/documentation/clustering/cluster.md

   "title": "Cluster Node Metrics"
 }
 [/block]
-Ignite automatically collects metrics for all cluster nodes.
-Metrics are collected in the background and are updated with every heartbeat message exchanged between cluster nodes.
+Ignite automatically collects metrics for all the nodes in the cluster.
+Metrics are collected in the background and are updated with every heartbeat message exchanged between the cluster nodes.

-Node metrics are available via `ClusterMetrics` interface which contains over 50 various metrics (note that the same metrics are available for [Cluster Groups](doc:cluster-groups)  as well).
+Node metrics are available via the `ClusterMetrics` interface which contains over 50 various metrics (note that the same metrics are available for [Cluster Groups](doc:cluster-groups)  as well).

 Here is an example of getting some metrics, including average CPU load and used heap, for the local node:
 [block:code]